 To learn more about the organ donation process, click here.

+Another one of the frequently asked questions is what does it mean to join the Donor Registry.
 Every individual has the right to decide to sign up to donate their organs and tissues at the time of their death.
 On October 15, 2001, recovery agencies in Colorado began enforcing a law enacted by the Colorado State Legislature in 1998.
 In Wyoming recovery agencies began enforcing a law enacted by the Wyoming State Legislature in April 2003 on July 1, 2003.
 These law established a centralized, confidential online registry for every Coloradan and Wyoming resident that have made the decision to be organ and tissue donors.

 Can I take my name off the registry?